EdwinRou/GM_experiment/README.md

 # Diffusion and Flow Matching Experiment

-This project implements and compares two state-of-the-art generative modeling techniques: Denoising Diffusion Probabilistic Models (DDPM) and Flow Matching.
+This project implements and compares two modern generative modeling techniques: Denoising Diffusion Probabilistic Models (DDPM) and Flow Matching.
 Both models are implemented using transformer-based architectures and are trained on a mixture of Gaussian distributions dataset.

 ## Overview